frizkyiman/fix-read-only/README.md

-# Fix Read only filesystem
+# Fix Read only root file system
-This script is designed to automatically repair a read-only file system on OpenWrt devices using the init.d system.
+This script is designed to automatically repair a read-only root file system on OpenWrt devices.
 It checks if the file system is in read-only mode and initiates the repair process using the **'e2fsck -y'** command.
+This script also detects where the system root partition is located before run the command using (cat /proc/cmdline | grep -o 'root=[^ ]*' | sed 's/root=//').
 If the repair is successful, it restores the file system to read-write mode and optionally performs a reboot to apply the changes.

 **Usage Instructions:**
 1. Ensure you have access to an OpenWrt device with a file system that needs repair.